felixmerz00/hpc_esc_401_solutions/exercise_session_13/README.md

 salloc -A uzg2 --constraint=gpu --time=00:30:00 --partition=debug
 srun ./a.out
 ```
-I ran it but it failed.
+I ran the program but it failed.
 I get the following output.
 I might try again later.
 ```
 Convolution took  0.000096 sec. on GPU
 Convolution took  0.008832 sec. on CPU